Bere Island Heritage Bus Tours give you a fantastic opportunity to learn about the fascinating history of this storied island in Bantry Bay

 Bere Island Heritage Bus Tours run each Thursday and alternate between the East and West Ends of Bere Island, taking in sights such as the island’s Martello towers and the traces of the island’s military past.
 (See our events calendar to choose a date and tour that suits your schedule).

-Book this lovely West Cork bus tours online, please use the forms below.
+Book this intriguing West Cork bus tours online using the form below.
 Please plan your trip carefully to ensure that you arrive at the right end of the island to begin your tour in a relaxed fashion!

 Please note, online booking is suitable up to 24 hours before the bus tour begins.
 To arrange a tour with less notice, or to arrange a bespoke tour on another date (min.
 2 people), ring the Bere Island office on 027 75099

 Please note that the West End bus tour is timed to fit in with the timetable of the ferry that leaves from the cente of Castletownbere.
 If the dates aren’t suitable for you, but you’d like to arrange a group tour on another date, please contact the Bere Island office on 027 75099.

 Please note that the East End bus tour is timed to fit in with the timetable of the ferry that leaves from the pontoon on the east side of Castletownbere.
 If the dates aren’t suitable for you, but you’d like to arrange a group tour on another date, please contact 027 75099.